 Alopecia areata is a common autoimmune disorder characterized by irregular hair loss.
 It affects approximately 6.8 million people in the United States and 147 million people worldwide.
 Hair typically falls out in quarter-sized patches.
 Alopecia areata can affect larger areas of the scalp than just a few patches.

 Alopecia totalis is defined as complete hair loss on the scalp.
 Alopecia universalis is a condition that causes hair loss all over the body including eyebrows and eyelashes.
 Anyone, regardless of age, gender, or race, can develop alopecia, though the majority of cases appear before the age of 30.

-Patients with limited alopecia areata, few small patches, tend to have a better chance to completely recover from it.
-There are new topical (cream) as well as oral (by mouth) Jak inhibitor medications that can play a significant role in complete resolution of even widespread alopecia areata including Totalis & Universalis.
+Patients with limited alopecia areata, with few small patches, tend to have a better chance of completely recovering from it.
+There are new topical (cream) as well as oral (by mouth) Jak inhibitor medications that can play a significant role in the complete resolution of even widespread alopecia areata, including Totalis & Universalis.